spark-mv/cdn/install.md

 * Reset local settings:	```hola_cdn.set_mode_default()```
 * See all commands:	```hola_cdn.help()```

+Next step is to [check that statistics appear on the portal] (https://github.com/hola/cdn/blob/master/install.md#4-checking-statistics-on-the-portal)

 ## 3.2 Controlling HolaCDN via the address bar

 As a shortcut, you can also control HolaCDN via the address bar by appending a string to the URL of the video page.